akvankorlaar/blog-articles/published/Color fields puzzle and depth-first search.md

 a point.
 We only have to start a depth-first search on any point on a field to find the number of connected points of that field, and so it is not necessary to do another search if any point of the field is already in the visited array.

+In my next blog, I plan to refactor this algorithm to an iterative solution.